Averroes Ai Automated Visual inspection software

 • Neural Processing Units (NPUs): Embedded chips that accelerate AI inference at the edge for real-time decision-making.

-These technologies allow detection of subtler defects and handling of greater product variation, maintaining higher quality standards.
+These technologies allow the detection of subtler defects and the handling of greater product variation, maintaining higher quality standards.

 Edge and Cloud Computing in Vision Systems